ecomfe/veui-docs/one/docs/en-US/components/column.md

 ^^^slot-default
 The content of the table cell.
 Displays the property value corresponds to the [`field`](#props-field) prop in table's [`data`](./table#props-data) prop.

-The slot scope properties are the same as each item inside `data`, with an extra `index: number`, which denotes the index within the row data.
+The slot props are the same as each item inside `data`, with an extra `index: number`, which denotes the index within the row data.
 ^^^

 ^^^slot-sub-row